 Understanding the expected value of your investment a year from now or even 10 years from now gives you a baseline for expected performance.
 It’s a way to benchmark your investments, so you can measure over- or under-performance with time.

-The Limitations of Future Value
+The Limitations of Calculating Future Value of an Investment

 It’s important to realize future value for what it is: a snapshot into the future.
 This metric doesn’t take into account any of the volatility that comes with the market and isn’t conducive to measuring performance.
 It’s an ideal metric used to establish a baseline for expectations.